 Fixed income funds remain a core asset class for investors seeking both income and capital growth.
 No matter what is going on in the world, governments generally pay their coupons and companies usually continue to pay their creditors.

-Over many successful years, Royal London’s fixed income team has gained a reputation as one of the UK’s leading managers of government and corporate bonds, currently managing over £89 billion of cash and fixed income assets (as at 31 March 2022).
+Over many successful years, Royal London’s fixed income team has gained a reputation as one of the UK’s leading managers of government and corporate bonds, currently managing around £68.3 billion of liquidity and fixed income assets (as at 30 June 2023, subject to rounding).

 We believe our patience, expertise and experience sets us apart in the fixed income sector.
 Although different approaches are more suited to different parts of the fixed income universe, all of our strategies are underpinned by a simple philosophy of identifying and exploiting inefficiencies in those markets.

-At RLAM, our aim is not to try to cover every part of global fixed income markets, but to focus on the areas where we believe we can add value.
-We believe this can be seen in the long-term performance of our funds – whether in cash, government bonds, investment grade or high yield markets – and their resilience through crises such as the Coronavirus pandemic and the Global Financial Crisis.
+At Royal London Asset Management, our aim is not to try to cover every part of global fixed income markets, but to focus on the areas where we believe we can add value.
+We believe this can be seen in the long-term performance of our funds – whether in liquidity, government bonds, investment grade or high yield markets – and their resilience through crises such as the Coronavirus pandemic and the Global Financial Crisis.

 The fixed income team is a compact one, led by extremely experienced individuals with proven success through numerous market cycles.
 Our team of over 30 investment professionals has an average level of experience of over 15 years, with a deep insight into investing across all stages of economic and market cycles.

 The structure and expertise within our team are integral to our investment process.
 We adopt a collegiate approach, working closely, with team members to learn and benefit from one another’s research and experience.
 We have confidence in our own opinions and don’t bow to the consensus.